wp-plugins/tweet-old-post/readme.txt

 === Tweet Old Post ===
 Contributors: Ajay Matharu
-Tags: Tweet old post, Tweets, Promote old post by tweeting about them, Twitter, Auto Tweet, Hashtags, Twitter Hashtags, Tweet Posts
+Tags: Tweet old post, Tweets, Promote old post by tweeting about them, Twitter, Auto Tweet, Hashtags, Twitter Hashtags, Tweet Posts, Tweet
 Requires at least: 2.7
-Tested up to: 2.9.2
+Tested up to: 3.0.1
 Stable tag: trunk

 Plugin to tweet about your old posts to get more hits for them and keep them alive.